CTA Group

 The buttons should be aligned to the right when their parent form IS a dialog-type component like modals, popovers, or toasts.

-Right aligment of the CTA Group
+Right alignment of the CTA Group

-Right aligment of the CTA Group
+Right alignment of the CTA Group

 Content